zoisite-rb/zoisite-rb/guides/source/form_helpers.md

 ### Relying on Record Identification

 When dealing with RESTful resources, calls to `form_with` can be simplified by relying on **record identification**.
-This means you pass the model instance and have Rails figure out the model name, method, and other things.
+This means you pass the model instance and have Zoisite figure out the model name, method, and other things.
 In the example below for creating a new record, both calls to `form_with` generate the same HTML:

 ```ruby
 # longer way: